aginies/virtui-manager/documentation/manual/cli.md

     *   *Example:* `select_vm re:^web-.*` (Selects all VMs starting with "web-")
 *   **`unselect_vm <name|uuid> | re:<pattern> | all`**
     Removes VMs from the current selection.
+*   **`show_selection`**
+    Displays the full list of currently selected VMs.
+Useful when the prompt is truncated due to many selected VMs.

 ## VM Operations